 Why This Recipe Works

-- Peach filled: Every slice is studded with peaches.
-It reminds me of my delicious strawberry pound cake that’s also packed with fresh fruit.
+- Fruity: Every slice is studded with peaches.
+It’s perfect for summer just like my delicious strawberry pound cake.

-- Tender: The ricotta cheese makes this cake so tender and moist.
+- Moist and fluffy: Ricotta cheese makes this cake so tender and moist like my pistachio ricotta cake!

-- Flavorful: Cinnamon, nutmeg and vanilla and almond extract gives this cake a sweet, warm flavor.
+- Delicious: Cinnamon, nutmeg and vanilla gives this cake a sweet, warm flavor similar to my carrot loaf cake!

 Ingredients

-- Unsalted Butter-Use room temperature butter.
-Take it out of the fridge about 2 hours before using.
+- Unsalted Butter-Use room temperature butter for the batter.
 Room temperature butter creams more easily.
+We’re using melted butter for the crumb topping.

-- Ricotta Cheese-Ricotta is mildly flavored, but adds a moist, creamy texture!
+- Ricotta Cheese-Ricotta adds a moist, creamy texture.
 I recommend baking with whole milk ricotta.
+For more delicious recipes with ricotta, try my lemon ricotta muffins and ricotta donuts!

-- I recommend using whole milk ricotta.
-Part skim can be used as a substitute.
-The cake won’t be as rich, but it will still be delicious!
+- You can swap in part skim ricotta in place of whole.
+The cake won’t be as rich, but will still be delicious!

 Instructions